 If you are granted asylum, you will be able to stay in the United States.
 You will also likely be eligible to apply for lawful permanent resident status.

-Please contact our office if you need assistance regarding your asylum claim.
+Please contact our office if you or a family member needs assistance regarding an asylum claim.